Calgary Noodle Guide: Which Noodle is Which and Where to Get the Best Bowl of It

 207 1 St. S.E., 403-233-0477

-This cash-only place off International Avenue down toward Elliston Park has the best bun bo hue in Calgary.
+This place moved into a new location in 2017 and has the best bun bo hue in Calgary.
 Unlike traditional pho, bun bo hue has a slightly spicy, sour, sweet and salty lemongrass broth and is made with fermented shrimp paste and a thicker, round rice noodle.
 Song Huong’s version is the real deal with its pork knuckle, beef slices, Vietnamese ham slices and cubed blood pudding.

 Next up: ramen